Shahad Al Rawi

 Shahad Al Rawi (Arabic: شهد الراوي) is an Iraqi author, Anthropologist, and novelist.
 She was born and raised in Baghdad, Iraq.
 Her debut novel The Baghdad Clock (2016) was nominated for the Arabic Booker Prize and was shortlisted, marking herself the youngest author to reach the list at that time.
 It has also been translated into more than 20 languages.
-The Baghdad Clock then went onto win the First Book Award at the Edinburgh International Book Festival.
+The Baghdad Clock won the First Book Award at the Edinburgh International Book Festival.

 Biography

 Al-Rawi was born in Baghdad, Iraq on February 1, 1986, to Iraqi parents, her origins go back to the city of Rawa, in the Anbar Province, in western Iraq.
-She completed her high school education in Baghdad and then left Iraq for Syria after 2003, she then completed her college degree at Damascus University (Syria) obtaining a bachelor's degree from the College of Management and Economics in Business Administration.She then obtained a master's degree in Human Resource Management at the same university.
+She completed her high school education in Baghdad and then left Iraq for Syria after 2003.
+She completed her college degree at Damascus University (Syria) obtaining a bachelor's degree from the College of Management and Economics in Business Administration.
+She then obtained a master's degree in Human Resource Management at the same university.
 Shahd Al-Rawi completed her PhD with Distinction in Administrative Anthropology in 2019 in the United Arab Emirates.

-During multiple articles and interviews she highlights that her family is a regular middle class Iraqi family, her father an Academic and economist, and her mother a pharmacist.
+She was raised by a middle class Iraqi family, where her father was an economist and her mother a pharmacist.
 She mentions them as a major influence in encouraging her to write and have supported her along her journey.

 Writing career

-Al-Rawi's career began through a number of essays and poems some of which were published in major Arab newspapers, publications, and through social media platforms which garnered the public's attention to the relatively young author's early writing talent.
+Al-Rawi's career began through publishing a number of essays and poems in major Arab newspapers, publications, and through social media platforms, which garnered the public's attention to the relatively young author's writing.
 Writing almost exclusively in the Arabic language, Al-Rawi displays a deep understanding of her audience, in particular middle class Iraqi females, and the general Iraqi and Arab population.
-Her background in the humanities, in particular Anthropology have reflected clearly in her ability to communicate complex ideas through her novels representing individual and ethnographic changes in pre-war, post-war, and at war populations.
+Her background in the humanities, in particular Anthropology, has been reflected through her novels, representing individual and ethnographic changes in pre-war, post-war, and at war populations.
 Some of these represent the Mahalla المحلة as a ship at sea, its inhabitants reflecting a demographic voiced through their day to day conversations throughout her debut novel The Baghdad Clock in particular.